ezackr/BookBae/backend/README.md

 ## Running

 To run this application, you will need a Jakarta EE server.
 The server will come with instructions that will tell you how to deploy the api.war file built by this application

+The application can often be deployed by uploading api.war to the server's builtin web management interface - both TomEE and Glassfish support this.